Advice > Consulting

 Click here to practise with McKinsey ex-interviewers

-McKinsey uses the PEI to get a detailed picture of your personality, your motivations, how you react to people, what you’re passionate about, etc. If you think that makes it sound easy, think again.
-It’s testing you for essential soft skills, and you’ll need to show that you’ve got them in spades.
+McKinsey uses PEI questions to get a detailed picture of your personality, your motivations, how you react to people and situations, what you’re passionate about, and more.
+If you think that makes it sound easy, think again.
+It’s evaluating you for soft skills essential for thriving at McKinsey, so you’ll need to show that you’ve got them in spades.

-To be clear, you are not expected to give a 10 minute answer to the initial question your interviewers will ask.
+To be clear, you are not expected to recite a 10-minute speech to the initial question your interviewers will ask.
 They will follow up with other questions as you tell your story to make sure they understand it in enough detail.
-The key point to understand is that these follow up questions will all be about the initial topic too.
+The key point to understand is that these follow-up questions will be all about the initial topic too.
+What the interviewers are doing is guiding the conversation, so you should follow their lead.

 For example, as you give your answer, the interviewer will probe with questions such as “What data did you use to make that decision?”, “How did the client react to this?”, “How was your team involved?”, etc. They do this to drill into the details that interest them and to test the strength of your answer.